msrkp/ctf_writeups/Inctf_2018/messagebox/README.md

 Hello World
 </code>
 </pre>
-<p style="font-color:red">Let us find our search for finding the vulnerabilities </p>
+<p style="font-color:red">Let us find our search for finding the vulnerabilities... </p>
+<p> Oh wait!
+Do we have to reverse engineer the binary :flushed?
+No, we got the source code there <3</p>